JavonDavis/Android-View-Controller/README.md

 4. A shake animation

+5. A Slide left animation

+6. A Slide right animation

+7. A top flip animation.

+8. A bottom flip animation

 Examples of how to use the library have been provided in the example module, you can build and run the app to see it in action.

 ##Installing